base-org/web/apps/base-docs/docs/hardhat-tools-and-testing/hardhat-debugging/debugging-with-hardhat-sbs.md

 ### A note about `console.log`

 In the previous example, you used `console.log` to include some debugging logs.
-Be aware that the `console.log` version of Solidity is slightly limited compared to the ones that are provided in other programming languages, where you can log almost anything.
+Be aware that the `console.log` version of Solidity is limited compared to the ones that are provided in other programming languages, where you can log almost anything.

 `Console.log` can be called with up to four parameters of the following types: